Shortwave listening: History

 CBS began a shortwave listening program in September 1939, on an experimental basis, at the National Lawn Tennis Championships at West Side Tennis Club in Forest Hills, New York.
 Engineers installed equipment at the CBS booth when the location was found to have good reception, and monitors relayed European shortwave news to CBS headquarters in New York between tennis matches.
 Throughout World War II, CBS captured Allied and enemy shortwave communications from more than 60 international stations via secretly located receivers.
-Translations of intercepted broadcasts were teletyped to all New York newspapers, Associated Press, United Press International and International News Service, and in turn disseminated to newspapers and radio stations throughout the United States.
+Translations of intercepted broadcasts were teletyped to all New York newspapers, Associated Press, United Press International, and International News Service, and in turn disseminated to newspapers and radio stations throughout the United States.
 Major headline news frequently resulted, since big stories often broke first on radio.

 Shortwave listeners notified families of prisoners of war when studio announcers at stations in Axis powers countries, such as Germany and Japan, read prisoner-written messages.
 Allied monitors notified families, but many shortwave listeners were often first to report the broadcasts.
 Listeners in other countries also monitored POW messages.
 Americans were actively discouraged from listening to these reports, however, since broadcasting the names of a few American prisoners was regarded as a propaganda trick to build up the listening audience for Axis radio programs.
-In May 1943 Jack Gerber, director of the CBS listening post, told journalist William L. Shirer that the International Red Cross was the only reliable source of information on prisoners, and expressed concern at receiving six or seven letters a week requesting transcripts of German broadcasts in which service members may have been mentioned:

-The only reason the Nazis put on prisoner broadcasts is to get people justifiably anxious about relatives reported missing at the front to listen to their propaganda.
-Although many of the messages undoubtedly are true, they represent but a small fraction of our prisoners and we have no assurance that many of them are not faked from papers picked up on the battlefield.
-What concerns some of us is the consequences of listening to Nazi broadcasts unless you are a well-trained listener (and often, even if you are).
-Nazi arguments often sound plausible.
-A person may listen to them with all the skepticism in the world, knowing that every word is a lie.
-But if the content is sufficiently sensational (and it often is) the source may be forgotten in time, and out pops the Nazi lie, all unsuspecting.
+In May 1943 the director of the CBS listening post, Jack Gerber, told journalist W.L.
+Shirer that the International Red Cross was the only reliable source of information on prisoners, and expressed concern at receiving six or seven letters a week requesting transcripts of German broadcasts in which service members may have been mentioned: